Sneha013084/OAuth-integration--14.2/README.md

 expose users to attacks like CSRF, token theft, or account compromise.The development team gains user convenience but must invest effort into proper security measures to prevent OAuth-related attacks.
 Using OAuth

-(like “Login with Google”) improves user convenience but increases security responsibility, because the app must carefully handle tokens and authorization flows to prevent attacks.
+(like Login with Google) improves user convenience but increases security responsibility, because the app must carefully handle tokens and authorization flows to prevent attacks.